 Therefore, some of the places where people swim regularly are selected by the Local Authorities so that they can be carefully monitored to ensure the quality of bathing water is maintained in these popular places.

 The Local Authorities work with the Environmental Protection Agency in the implementation of the Bathing Water Quality Regulations, 2008.
-Information on these monitored bathing sites can be found on the Splash.EPA.ie website
+Information on these monitored bathing sites can be found on the Beaches.ie website

-In addition, the Departments of Public Health publish Annual Reports on Bathing Water.
+In addition, the Public Health Bathing Water Group publish Annual Reports on Bathing Water.